E major: Music in E major

 Antonio Vivaldi used this key for the "Spring" concerto from The Four Seasons.

 Johann Sebastian Bach used E major for a violin concerto, as well as for his third partita for solo violin; the key is especially appropriate for the latter piece because its tonic (E) and subdominant (A) correspond to open strings on the violin, enhancing the tone colour (and ease of playing) of the bariolage in the first movement.

 Only two of Joseph Haydn's 106 symphonies are in E major: No. 12 and No. 29.
 Furthermore, four string quartets (Op.
 2/2 and Op.
 3/1), Op.
 17/1 and Op.
 54/3), two piano trios (No. 11 and No. 44) and three piano sonatas (No. 13, 22 and 31) are in E major.

 Luigi Boccherini's String Quintet, Op.
 11, No. 5 is in E major.

-Wolfgang Amadeus Mozart completed only two compositions in E major: the Adagio for Violin and Orchestra KV 261 and the Piano Trio No. 4 KV 542.
+Wolfgang Amadeus Mozart completed only two compositions in E major: the Adagio for Violin and Orchestra K. 261 and the Piano Trio No. 4 K. 542.
 A noteworthy fragment among Mozart's works for horn and orchestra, K. 494a, is likewise in E major.

 Antonio Rosetti wrote several concertos for one and two horns.

 Marianna Martines wrote a keyboard concerto and a keyboard sonata in E major.

 Joseph Martin Kraus wrote a keyboard sonata in E major (VB 196).

 Nikolaus von Krufft wrote a sonata for horn and piano in E major.

 Josef Mysliveček wrote a violin concerto in E major, and so did Johann Wenzel Kalliwoda with his concertino for violin Op.
 15.

 Ludwig van Beethoven used E major for two of his piano sonatas, Op.
 14/1 and Op.
 109, and for the ouverture to his opera Fidelio.

 Starting with Beethoven's Piano Concerto No. 3, several works in the key of C minor began to have slow movements in E major, three examples of which are Johannes Brahms' First Symphony and Piano Quartet No. 3, and Sergei Rachmaninoff's Piano Concerto No. 2.

 Johann Nepomuk Hummel composed a Trumpet Concerto in E major.

 Carl Loewe composed a piano sonata in this key: Grande Sonate in E major, Op.
 16, and so did Ignaz Moscheles in his Op.
 41.

 Václav Jindřich Veit wrote a string quartet in E major, Op.
 5, and Karl Schuberth wrote his string octet Op.
 23 in this key..

 The second movement of Schubert's Symphony No. 8 is in E major, as well as the piano sonatas D. 157, 157 and 459, the rondo from 566 (506), String Quartet D. 353, the middle movement of the Arpeggione Sonata.
 Several Schubert works end with numbers in E major, such as Die schöne Müllerin, 6 Grandes Marches D. 819 and the 6 Polonaises D. 824.
+Another notable lied in E major is "Auf dem Strom" for voice, horn and piano.